Randomized Discrete Empirical Interpolation Method for Nonlinear Model Reduction: Numerical Experiments

 We first compare the two randomized point selection techniques---leverage scores (LS), and the hybrid point selection algorithms---with the PQR algorithm.
 Recall that theory suggests that the we have to choose the number of samples according to the formula in \cref{thm:sampling}.
 Suppose we choose the parameters $\epsilon = 0.99$, which ensures $1/\sqrt{1-\epsilon} = 10$ and $\delta = 0.01$.
 Our numerical experiments showed that the number of samples required by the LS point selection algorithm appear to be an overestimate.
 In fact, the number of samples can sometimes exceed $n$---which is antithetical to the spirit of the DEIM approximation.
 In practice, we found $\lceil 3r\log r \rceil$ samples sufficient to provide accurate approximations.
 We used the same number of samples for the hybrid point selection algorithm.

 In \cref{fig:example2_err}, we compare the error in the DEIM approximations and the corresponding error constants $\|\D\|_2$ for the various algorithms.
 The error constant is much smaller for the LS point selection algorithm compared to both the hybrid and deterministic approaches.
 This is because the number of samples in the LS point selection algorithm is much larger than $r$.
-However, the accuracy of the DEIM approximation is comparable for all three methods, and does not appear to be significantly affected by the choice of the point selection method.
+However, the accuracy of the DEIM approximation is comparable for all three methods, and does not appear to be significantly affected by the choice of the point selection method. {The computational time for each point selection method is also reported, the timings were averaged over $10$ runs.}

 To provide more insight into the hybrid point selection algorithm, we compare it with sRRQR and LS point selection algorithms.
 In \cref{fig:example2_comp}, we plot the point selected by the LS sampling approach on the left panel.
 By construction, the hybrid approach subsamples from the points selected by the LS algorithm, and these points are overlaid in the figure.
 In the right panel of the same figure, the hybrid points are compared with those selected by sRRQR.
 It it interesting to note that several points overlap between the hybrid and the sRRQR approaches, even though they were selected using different algorithms.